OpenZeppelin/openzeppelin-contracts/README.md

 }
 ```

+> NOTE: The current distribution channel is npm, which is not ideal.
+[We're looking into providing a better tool for code distribution](https://github.com/OpenZeppelin/zep-solidity/issues/13), and ideas are welcome.

 ## Security
 Zeppelin is meant to provide secure, tested and community-audited code, but please use common sense when doing anything that deals with real money!
 We take no responsibility for your implementation decisions.